 If both destination and source addressing information is present, the MAC sublayer shall compare the destination and source PAN identifiers.
 If the PAN identifiers are identical, the PAN ID Compression field shall be set to one, and the source PAN identifier shall be omitted from the transmitted frame.
 If the PAN identifiers are different, the PAN ID Compression field shall be set to zero, and both Destination PAN Identifier and Source PAN Identifier fields shall be included in the transmitted frame.
-If only either the destination or the source addressing information is present, the PAN ID Compression field shall be set to zero, and the PAN identifier field of the single address shall be included in the transmitted frame.
+If only either the destination or the source addressing information is present, the PAN ID Compression field shall be set to zero, and the PAN identifier field of the single address shall be included in the transmitted frameIf the transmission originates due to a primitive issued by the next higher layer and the CSMA-CA algorithm fails, the next higher layer shall be notified.

-If the frame is to be transmitted on a beacon-enabled PAN, the transmitting device shall attempt to find the beacon before transmitting.
-If the beacon is not being tracked, as described in 5.1.4.1, and hence the device does not know where the beacon will appear, it shall enable its receiver and search for at most [aBaseSuperframeDuration × (2n + 1)], where n is the value of macBeaconOrder, in order to find the beacon.
-If the beacon is not found after this time, the device shall transmit the frame following the successful application of the unslotted version of the CSMA-CA algorithm, as described in 5.1.1.4.
-Once the beacon has been found, either after a search or due to its being tracked, the frame shall be transmitted in the appropriate portion of the superframe.
-Transmissions in the CAP shall follow a successful application of the slotted version of the CSMA-CA algorithm, as described in 5.1.1.4, and transmissions in a GTS shall not use CSMA-CA.

-If the frame is to be transmitted on a nonbeacon-enabled PAN, the frame shall be transmitted following the successful application of the unslotted version of the CSMA-CA algorithm, as described in 5.1.1.4.

-For either a beacon-enabled PAN or a nonbeacon-enabled PAN, if the transmission is direct and originates due to a primitive issued by the next higher layer and the CSMA-CA algorithm fails, the next higher layer shall be notified.
-If the transmission is indirect and the CSMA-CA algorithm fails, the frame shall remain in the transaction queue until it is requested again and successfully transmitted or until the transaction expires.

-The device shall process the frame using the outgoing frame security procedure described in 7.2.1.
+The PD shall process the frame using the outgoing frame security procedure described in TBD.

-If the status from the outgoing frame security procedure is not SUCCESS, the MLME shall issue the corresponding confirm or MLME-COMM-STATUS.indication primitive with the status parameter set to the status from the outgoing frame security procedure, indicating the error, and shall not transmit the frame.

-If the status from the outgoing frame security procedure is SUCCESS, the MAC sublayer shall transmit the frame.

 5.1.6.2 Reception and rejection